rramiachraf/react-test/README.md

   - handle loading and error state
   - the page should only exposed to authenticated users

-to better understand the required functionality see the final version <a href="https://test-technique-a1f72.firebaseapp.com">here</a> or go to images folder
+to better understand the required functionality see the final version <a href="https://test-technique-a1f72.firebaseapp.com">here</a> or go to images folder above ⬆

 <h2>Note</h2>